tsxoxo/cells-client/README.md

 **@CURRENT**: Systematize tests and errors

-START_HERE:
+START_HERE: foo bar

 ## Make testing more sane

-_Tidy up before implementing property testing_

-- Finish reading zombies article
+_Make testing more sane and complete_
+Big picture:

-- bring test data closer to test implementations.
+- bring test data and implementations closer together

-- consider test.each
+- make testing more exhaustive/robust: i want to understand better what cases i am covering.

+* implement tests for basic properties using fast-check. then reassess the question.

+**Property tests**

+- The whole parse pipeline never crashes on any string
+- Tokenizer handles all single valid tokens
+- AST nodes have required fields
+- valid token sequence produces AST (seems hard to generate)
+- error msgs point to the right token (how to do that?)
+- it never silently produces wrong result (???)
+- "Tokenization is always unambiguous" (is "A1" always a cell, never "A" followed by "1"?)

+**valid cases**
+[x] handles valid cell refs
+[x] deps: result contains correct dependencies

+**invalid cases**
+returns appropiate error:

+- invalid cell ref
+- referenced cell contains undefined OR non-numeric
+- range contains cell with invalid content

-- think through grouping tests by feature/grammar rule _describe('parsing cell references (Rule 3.1)', ...))._
+* think through grouping tests by feature/grammar rule _describe('parsing cell references (Rule 3.1)', ...))._
   _group invalid tests under describe blocks based on each err category_

-- think through implementing grammar obj (see Claude)

 ## After that

-- implement property testing

-* write integration test for full parsing pipeline
+- write integration test for full parsing pipeline

-- Build basic UI for errors
+* Build basic UI for errors

-- state: propagate changes
+* state: propagate changes

-- write test for state updates
+* write test for state updates

 -> redesign UI

 - write tests for UI
   -> introduce networking

-- Think about handling for parsing try/catch

 **@BACKLOG**